morleym/furtive-handbook/docs/objectives.md

  then you'd need to wait for three other matches to finish before you could play again).

 So you have to come up with solutions, and discuss with each party.
-Maybe you propose that *two* quarterfinal matches will be streamed.
+Maybe you propose that only *one* quarterfinal match will be streamed, and then both semifinals and the finals.
-Competitive ops says "Sure, that means players will only have to wait up to *two* matches' time."
+Competitive ops says "Sure, that means players will have some waiting, but only for winning the first semifinal."
 Broadcast says, "Okay!
-That means we'll only miss two matches (and they're the earliest round)."
+That means we'll miss matches in the earliest round, but will catch all the finishing action."
 Great job, team!

 The larger a project is—and the more stakeholders it has—the more difficult this balancing act becomes.